Detailed instructions on how to make things explode

 Seriously, do not try this.

-The first method is to use bathroom cleaners containing hydrochloric acid along with aluminum foil.
+The first method is to use bathroom cleaners containing hydroelectric acid along with aluminum foil.
 The most common cleaner used is “The Works”, hence why this is often called a “Works Bomb”.

 Mix the cleaners with aluminum foil inside a bottle, and give it a good shake to begin the countdown.
 Aluminium foil is coated in wax and the acid, from the toilet cleaner strips this first before reacting with the foil to create aluminium chloride and hydrogen gas.